PHILADELPHIA REFLECTIONS

 Christ Church

 Elfreth's Alley, running for one block east and west between Second and Front (1st) Streets.
-Some of the history of this street is obscure, so some of it is probably synthetic, because nothing particularly historic happened there to create detailed records.
+Some of the histories of this street is obscure, so some of it is probably synthetic because nothing particularly historic happened there to create detailed records.
 Elfreth's Alley claims to be the oldest street in America, a claim that can be substantiated back to 1702.
 The street is filled with little "workers houses", presenting a solid front of buildings on both sides of the cobblestoned street.
 Most of the houses could vaguely be called "father, son and holy ghost houses", looking as though they consisted of three rooms on top of each other, although in fact most of them are larger.
 A moment's consideration shows that the street consists of many double houses, with three doorways in front.
 Each house had a door to the interior, and most of them have a third door opening to a shared tunnel between the two houses, leading to the back yards.
 These tunnels were called "easements", a term that has migrated from its earlier usage.
-Although William Penn envisioned large single estates in his "Greene country Townie", he sold considerable land to people who remained in England as absentee landlords, who soon found that many small houses produced more rent than one or two big ones.
+Although William Penn envisioned large single estates in his "Greene Country Towne", he sold considerable land to people who remained in England as absentee landlords, who soon found that many small houses produced more rent than one or two big ones.
 One of the houses on Elfreth's Alley acts as a museum, with tours; there is an active civic association, and once a year in June there is a street fair.

 Because the land was swampy and the neighborhood congested, Christ Church soon outgrew its backyard burial ground, and burying important people under slabs in the walkways and corridors.
 Visitors who do not come from that sort of religious background are typically uncomfortable walking over such graves, a quite common arrangement in European cathedrals.
 But eventually, it was necessary to go several blocks westward to create a "new" burial ground.
 Most of the famous names from the Revolutionary era, like Benjamin Franklin and four other signers of the Declaration of Independence are found on the tombstones at Fifth and Arch, just across the street from the Free Quaker meeting house, and opposite the Philadelphia Mint.
 On the remaining corner of Fifth and Arch is the Constitution Center which will open July 4, 2003.
 It can already be seen that its architecture clashes with the rest of the historic area, but it is fervently hoped that its programs will redeem it.